Intro2SDEpj-YourGamesYourMusic/MusicDB/README.md

 -getSongsFromArtist returns 5 popular songs from an artist (which is a particular Spotify API function, explained in SpotifyLayer).
 -getLiked/getDisliked/Songs/Artists: returns all liked or disliked songs or artists given a user.
 -getRecommendation: returns 5 recommended songs for a user.
+-initSong: a method to give a new user the choice of 5 predefined songs of different genres to have some background for eventual future recommendation requests.
 The implementation of these methods (contained in **CentralLogicImpl.java**) are explained in the following chapter.
 **build.xml** and **ivy.xml** are almost the same used during the soap classes.
 In WebContent/WEB-INF/ there are two xml files **web.xml** and **sun-jaxws.xml** used to describe where the web services would be placed on heroku (/spoti).
 This technique was already used for the assignment3 to solve some weird errors which made disappear the web service on heroku.